UniMath/agda-unimath/SELF-REVIEW-GUIDELINES.md

 - The PR has been open for at least 3 weeks
 - No maintainer has had time to review the PR
-- The changes follow established practices and don't introduce novel library approaches
+- The changes follow established practices and don't introduce novel approaches to the library's organization

 **Note:** Self-review is only appropriate for maintainers.
 PRs from regular contributors should still undergo review by at least one maintainer.